News & insights

 This update follows the Council’s decision to assign the GCC Financial and Economic Committee the task to accredit and implement the necessary decisions related to the joint action in the field of customs union, including the amendments of the unified tariff, added value, selective tax, joint stock market, and combat of harmful practices in international trade.

 By way of background, the GCC states, namely, Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates, have been involved in the coordination of intellectual property since the late ‘80s.
 The GCC Trademark Law, which was issued in 2006 and revised in 2014, stipulates a set of provisions that apply uniformly across all the GCC in regards to the prosecution and enforcement of trademark rights.
+The GCC Trademark Law does not offer a unitary registration system, however.
+The Trademark Offices of each GCC country will remain as the receiving office and will register trademarks on a national basis.
+Registering a trademark across the six GCC countries will still require filing six separate national trademark applications.

 The definition of a trademark has significantly expanded, given the adoption of the GCC Trademark Law by the member states.
 Article 2 of the Law includes color marks, sound marks, and smell marks as trademarks, suggesting that it will be possible to secure registrations of such marks across the GCC.